 2006 Boosting Boy Scout Councils (Phoenix, Lebanon, Parkersburg)

 With 288 separate councils operating across the country with a great deal of autonomy, most philanthropic support for the Boy Scouts of America is local support.
-There have been important national gifts, like the 1939 donation by oil man and philanthropist Waite Phillips of 125,000 acres of mountain range in New Mexico to create the beloved Philmont Scout Ranch.
-Also the donations by Stephen Bechtel and others that recently carved out a counterpart high-adventure wilderness property in West Virginia (see 2013 entry on our list of Nature achievements).
+There have been important national gifts, like the donation by oil man and philanthropist Waite Phillips of 125,000 acres of mountain range in New Mexico to create the beloved Philmont Scout Ranch (see the 1938 entry on the Nature achievements list).
+Also the donations by Stephen Bechtel and others that recently carved out a counterpart high-adventure wilderness property in West Virginia (see 2013 Nature entry).
 But the lifeblood of Scouting is community giving.

 This starts with volunteers: Nearly one million adults volunteered in local councils across the U.S. in 2015, with the average volunteer giving his Scout unit hundreds of hours of time per year.
 Millions more Americans wrote checks to their local Scout council.
 And it isn’t just the legions of small donors who focus on their home communities; major donors frequently also funnel gifts to localities they have special connections to.
 Ed and Jeanne Arnold, for instance, who had been loyal contributors to the BSA initiatives (giving $10 million, for instance, to help troops across the country attract more Hispanic boys into Scouting), donated $1 million in 2006 to bolster Boy Scout councils in three specific areas where they have family roots: Lebanon, Pennsylvania; Parkersburg, West Virginia; and Phoenix, Arizona.